 - Finish the document by writing ‘End’ to make it clear that the press release is complete.

 I found that I was most successful with securing press when I sent my press release directly to the Editor or journalists, rather than to a general reception email address, where possible.

-I’ve included a Media Features Plan in the Freebies Library that you can use for your own business or blog if you choose – it includes a worksheet / template for the above press release as well.
+Click on the image below to get a free Media Features Plan that you can use for your own business or blog if you choose – it includes a worksheet / template for the above press release as well.

 Hire a PR firm